Skills & Simulation Suite, London Metropolitan University

 To optimise the building’s 2,000 sqm floorplate, we removed existing partitions to create expansive, column-free teaching spaces.

 In homage to the iconic Holloway Road Tube Station, we incorporated British Art Nouveau inspired tiling and semi-circular architectural details.
-Key London Met brand colours accentuate the structure’s Y-shaped columns to enhance the building’s industrial aesthetic, while bespoke joinery uplifts the corridor for a more interesting route throughout the building.
+Key London Met brand colours accentuate the structure’s Y-shaped columns to emphasise the building’s industrial aesthetic, while bespoke joinery uplifts the corridor for a more interesting route throughout the building.

 Broader impact